BlkInData/blkindata.github.io/content/talk/data-justice2020/index.md

 ---

-Dr. Marshall will discuss bias is AI algorithms and Alise will discuss her article in the [Medium](https://medium.com/swlh/death-by-bias-how-algorithms-systemize-discriminatory-practices-752c60d378f1) discussing how Algorithms Systemize Discriminatory Practices.
+Dr. Marshall will discuss bias is AI algorithms and Alise Otilia Rameriz will discuss her article in the [Medium](https://medium.com/swlh/death-by-bias-how-algorithms-systemize-discriminatory-practices-752c60d378f1) discussing how Algorithms Systemize Discriminatory Practices.